papertrail/papertrail-cli/README.md

 If you frequently pipe output to a certain command, create a function which accepts optional arguments, invokes `papertrail` with any arguments, and pipes output to that command.
-For example, this `pt` function will pipes to `lnav`:
+For example, this `pt` function will pipe to `lnav`:

     $ function pt() { papertrail -f -d 5 $* | lnav; }